w3slley/bookcover-api/README.md

 # An API to retrieve bookcovers from the internet.

 This is a simple API that fetches book cover images from Goodreads.
-You can search for covers using either a book's title and author, or its ISBN number.
+You can search for covers using either a book's title and author, or its ISBN number, or Goodreads's own book ID.
 It returns a direct URL to the cover image that you can use in your applications.

 ## Documentation